1997 NBA Finals: Broadcasting

 Marv Albert was the play-by-play announcer for his seventh straight NBA Finals for the NBA on NBC.
 It was his third straight NBA Finals working with color analysts Matt Guokas and Bill Walton.
 This would be the last NBA Finals that Albert would announce in the 1990s because of a sex scandal that would force NBC Sports to fire him later in 1997.

 During these NBA Finals, NBC Sports' Hannah Storm became the first woman to serve as pre-game host of an NBA Finals.
 She would continue in this role for the next three NBA Finals.

 NBC Sports also used Ahmad Rashad (Bulls sideline) and Jim Gray (Jazz sideline) as the sideline reporters.

 This would be the only NBA Finals on NBC during the 1990s that would not include Bob Costas in any capacity.
 He had served as the pre-game host from 1991 to 1996.
 The next year, during the 1998 NBA Finals, Costas served as the play-by-play announcer, a role in which he would continue until after the 2000 NBA Finals.

+The local NBC affiliates of the participating teams included WMAQ-TV (Chicago) and KSL-TV (Salt Lake City).

 Aftermath

-Both teams would meet again in the Finals in 1998, the first time the same two teams met in the NBA Finals since 1989, when the Lakers and Pistons went up against each other.
+Both teams met again in the Finals in 1998, the first time the same two teams met in the NBA Finals since 1989, when the Lakers and Pistons went up against each other.
 Only this time, the Jazz had home-court advantage.
 The Bulls won that series in 6 games, highlighted by Michael Jordan's last shot as a Bull in Game 6.

+Nationally, Karl Malone, the MVP of the league in the regular season, was criticized heavily for a subpar NBA Finals.
+Dennis Rodman and Brian Williams forced Malone into taking more jump shots than he had in any playoff series in his career to that point.
+In the 1997 Finals, Malone shot 44% compared to 53% in the regular season and 60% at the free throw line compared to 78% in the regular season.
+In Game 1, Malone missed 2 free throws with 9 seconds left, which left Michael Jordan to hit the game winner.
+In Game 5, he went 7-for-17 from the floor and 5-for-9 at the free throw line for 19 points in a Jazz two point loss.
+In Game 6, he went 7-for-15 from the field and free throw line in a four point loss.
+Many felt the Jazz could have won the series if Malone played to his capabilities.